Keycap materials compared: PBT, ABS, PC, and POM sound and feel

 Image: KBDfans

-PBT (polybutylene terephthalate) has become the default premium plastic for typists thanks to its textured matte finish, strong shine resistance, and the aggressive wall thickness now coming out of Asian factories.
-The material has a higher surface hardness and a glass transition temperature around 82 C that makes it shrug off the finger oils and body-heat polishing that turn ABS glossy within months.
+PBT (polybutylene terephthalate) is the default premium plastic for typists.
+It has a textured matte finish, strong shine resistance, and thick walls.
+It is also harder than ABS, so it shrugs off the finger oils that turn ABS glossy within months.

-Wall thickness matters more than the raw material label.
-EnjoyPBT blanks and KBDfans sets typically run 1.45 to 1.55mm walls, which produces a deeper thock than thin 1.0mm OEM-profile budget caps you get with pre-built boards.
-A thick PBT set on a Cherry MX2A linear with a gasket-mount aluminum board averages around 55 to 58 dB with a fundamental frequency between 800 and 1200 Hz.
-That is “lower and fuller” than ABS in the same chassis, which is why people describe the result as thocky.
+Wall thickness does more work than the material label.
+EnjoyPBT blanks and KBDfans sets run 1.45 to 1.55mm walls.
+That sounds deeper than the thin 1.0mm caps bundled with pre-built boards.
+Put a thick PBT set on a linear switch in an aluminum board and it reads lower and fuller than ABS.
+That is what people call thocky.

 There are two main legending routes on PBT.
 Doubleshot (two-shot molding) gives legends that physically cannot fade, but PBT warps slightly at thin walls and long keys like spacebars are notoriously hard to get right.
-Dye-sublimation prints penetrate roughly 0.1mm into the cap surface and are permanent, but only work when you print a darker legend onto a lighter base - you cannot dye-sub a light legend onto a dark cap without using the reverse dye-sub workaround.
+Dye-sublimation prints sink about 0.1mm into the cap surface and are permanent.
+The limit is direction: you can only print a darker legend onto a lighter base.
+Light legends on dark caps need the reverse dye-sub workaround.

 Real sets worth considering: